The Elements of Poor Moral Character and the Solutions Provided by Islam I

 Whosoever transgresses the set limits of Allah; then indeed he has wronged himself.”
 (At-Talaq, 65/1)

-Persecution is the systematic and unjust exercise of power and authority over a group of people, often with the intention of exploiting, marginalizing or discriminating against them.
-Oppression can take many forms, including social, political, economic, and cultural oppression.
+Persecution is the systematic and unfair exercise of power and authority over a particular group of people, typically aimed at exploitation, marginalization, or discrimination.
+Oppression can take many forms, affecting social, political, economic, and cultural aspects of life.

-3. Psychological and emotional harm: Persecution can cause psychological and emotional harm to those who are targeted, including feelings of anger, fear, anxiety, and depression.
+3. Psychological and Emotional Harm: Persecution can cause psychological and emotional distress, resulting in anger, fear, anxiety, and depression among those affected.

-5. Social and cultural marginalization: Persecution can lead to social and cultural marginalization, as those who are targeted may be excluded from mainstream society and denied the opportunity to participate in cultural practices and traditions.
+5. Social and Cultural Marginalization: Persecution may lead to social and cultural marginalization, causing the ostracization of certain individuals from mainstream society and hindering their participation in cultural practices and traditions.

 Uqbe b.
 Amir (may Allah be pleased with him) narrates, I met the Messenger of Allah (pbuh) one day, I ran, and when I reached him, he took my hand and said: